goschtl/zope/Sandbox/luciano/kirbi/README.txt

 * User tracks lent items

 * User tracks borrowed items

+* Add books by entering title words or author names, and letting Kirbi fetch some likely candidates from Amazon.com

 Other tasks
 ===========

-* Add tests
+* Increase test coverage

 * Packaging (buildout, eggification)

-* AJAXification using some framework (whatever Uli chooses for the Grok Admin UI, currently MojiKit or KSS)
+* AJAXification using same framework used for Grok Admin UI